wurthless-elektroniks/tv-desecrator/docs/manual/install.md

   for each of the RGB channels.
 Usually identifiable by a trio of 4.7k resistors close to the MICOM.
 - The blanking control circuit, which the MICOM chip uses to take priority over the NTSC output.
   This is typically +5V at the source, but is often knocked down to a lower voltage.
 - The RGB in-line capacitors.
-These can be electrolytic or surface mount.
 There will be three of them, and they will all be the same value.
+  In many cases they will be surface mount caps right next to the inputs on the jungle chip.
+  However it's common for these caps to be electrolytics.
 - And, most importantly, the jungle chip, which is an all-in-one chip that decodes NTSC signals, overlays the OSD, and drives the RGB signals on the CRT itself.